-- track system (OTS), planned on a daily basis, depending on the position of the prevailing Jetstream, to minimise the adverse effect on westbound flights and maximise the benefit to eastbound flights. - 2.4 There is considerable collaboration between NATS and Nav Canada at both a strategic and a tactical level.
+- 1.4 Oceanic is a non-surveillance operation (i.e. there is no radar coverage).
+Separation of aircraft is assured through clearance and management of planned flight trajectories.
+For transatlantic flights there is an organised track system (OTS), planned on a daily basis, depending on the position of the prevailing Jetstream, to minimise the adverse effect on westbound flights and maximise the benefit to eastbound flights. - 1.5 There is considerable collaboration between NATS and Nav Canada at both a strategic and a tactical level.
 NATS has a long-term strategic relationship with Nav Canada for the provision of the Oceanic flight data processing system and supporting datalink systems.
 This technology is currently being upgraded and replaced under the COAST programme (collaboration of Oceanic airspace and system tools) based on a high level of commonality with the equivalent systems being implemented by Nav Canada.
-At a tactical level NATS and Nav Canada share planning of the OTS for Shanwick and Gander with NATS focusing on westbound and Nav Canada on eastbound flights. - 2.5 The Oceanic business is a relatively small part of the NERL business with costs and revenues representing about 4% and the regulatory asset base representing about 3% of the NERL business. - The CAA currently regulates the maximum that NERL can charge users for Oceanic services by means of a condition in the NERL En Route Licence issued under the Transport Act 2000.
+At a tactical level NATS and Nav Canada share planning of the OTS for Shanwick and Gander with NATS focusing on westbound and Nav Canada on eastbound flights. - 1.6 The Oceanic business is a relatively small part of the NERL business with costs and revenues representing about 4%, and the regulatory asset base about 3%, of the NERL business. - 1.7 The CAA currently regulates the maximum that NERL can charge users for Oceanic services by means of a condition in the NERL licence issued under the Transport Act 2000.
 The current charge control was set in December 2010.
-The maximum charge per Oceanic Flight was £64.92 in the year April 2011-March 2012.
-This maximum was then constrained to fall (in real terms) by the increase in the Retail Price Index (RPI) minus 4 percent (RPI-4%) in each of the three succeeding years until the year ending March 2015. - 2.7 Although the Oceanic service does not fall under the SES performance scheme, the CAA asked NERL to consider the Oceanic service as part of its mandate for the Customer Consultation process in summer 2013, alongside its proposals for domestic services under SES.
+The maximum charge per Oceanic Flight was £64.92 in the year April 2011- March 2012.
+This maximum was then constrained to fall (in real terms) by the increase in the Retail Price Index (RPI) minus 4 percent (RPI-4%) in each of the three succeeding years until the year ending March 2015.

+1.8 Although the Oceanic service does not fall under the SES performance scheme, the CAA asked NERL to consider the Oceanic service as part of its mandate for the Customer Consultation process in summer 2013, alongside its proposals for domestic services under SES.
 The CAA considered that this would be an efficient approach for both NERL and users.
-The initial business plan issued by NERL in May 2013 prior to Customer Consultation therefore identified its plans for Oceanic services and one of the workshops during the consultation period was devoted to Oceanic. - 2.8 At the conclusion of Customer Consultation the joint Chairs of the Working Group3 reported that Airlines agreed with the Oceanic strategy presented by NERL in the Revised Business Plan (RBP).
-Airlines were also keen to engage with NERL on the options and costs for satellite surveillance.
+The initial business plan issued by NERL in May 2013, prior to Customer Consultation, therefore identified its plans for Oceanic services and one of the workshops during the consultation period was devoted to Oceanic.